fstepho/insightcode-cli/docs/DECISIONS.md

 ---

 ## 2025-07-03: **Introduction of Advanced Architectural Metrics**
-**Decision**: The core analysis (`analyzer.ts`) now calculates and exposes two new advanced metrics: `complexityStdDev` (Standard Deviation) and `silentKillers` (architecturally risky files).
+**Decision**: The core analysis (`analyzer.ts`) now calculates and exposes advanced architectural metrics: `complexityStdDev` (Standard Deviation) for identifying complexity distribution patterns.
-**Reason**: To provide deeper architectural insights beyond a simple quality score. `complexityStdDev` identifies "monolith" files, while `silentKillers` highlights high-impact files that might otherwise go unnoticed.
+**Reason**: To provide deeper architectural insights beyond a simple quality score. `complexityStdDev` identifies "monolith" files and complexity outliers.
+High-impact files are detected through the criticism score calculation that weights dependency impact heavily.
 **Impact**: The CLI provides significantly more value, offering users not just a grade, but a true profile of their project's architecture and hidden risks.